Wednesday, 22 December 2010

 In my opinion, the extinction coefficient has some of the craziest units out there.

-Absorbance (A) has no units so the units of the extinction coefficient (ε) are determined by how the concentration (c) and path length (l) are being measured.
-That is, the units of the extinction coefficient must cancel out the units of the concentration and path length so that the absorbance can have no units!
+Absorbance (A) has no units, so the units of the extinction coefficient (ε) are determined by how the concentration (c) and path length (l) are being measured.
+That is, the units of the extinction coefficient must cancel out the concentration and path length units so that the absorbance can have no units!

 A worked example.